jzplius/Pavezikas/README.md

 Fully tested on:
 =========
-* The app is tested to fully work on "add post" 3rd step
+* The app is tested on "add post" activities and fragments.